Every 'Black Mirror' Episode, Ranked

-Like the technology that serves as its main theme, Black Mirrorattracts millions of people who are divided on its quality and utility.
-Some people find its twist-filled, mystery-box plots hokey and insipid, while others believe the show to be the spiritual descendant of The Twilight Zone, arguing it's the only popular program commenting meaningfully on the technology that dominates virtually everyone's daily life.
+Like the technology that serves as its main theme, Black Mirror attracts millions of people who are divided on its quality and utility.
+Some people find its twist-filled, mystery-box plots hokey and insipid.
+Others believe the show is the spiritual descendant of The Twilight Zone in its intelligent science-fiction critiques of contemporary life.

 You'd have to have some kind of futuristic vision-altering device implanted in your brain not to see the twist coming in "Men Against Fire," a plain-vanilla allegory about genocide and the military-industrial complex.
 Exploring how war dehumanizes those who participate in it has been a prominent theme of war literature at least since the beginning of the industrialized conflicts that have defined the 20th and 21st centuries.
 Black Mirror has more than a century's worth of material on which to draw, then, but in this episode the show chooses to put forward the most bland thesis imaginable: To make killing palatable, you must see the enemy as literal monsters.
 Stripe (Malachi Kirby), a soldier whose MASS implant device (placed in all soldiers to give them augmented reality stats, make the enemy appear as mutant, and so on) begins glitching out, learns the hard way that carrying out a genocide requires every human sense and instinct to be dampened.
 The episode is boring, tediously plotted, and telegraphs almost every move it's going to make.

 22. "The Waldo Moment" (S. 2, Ep.
 3)